-Through the conflict coaching process and role playing, the client develops communication skills, gains clarity about the situation, and expands their self-awareness of their own conflict response style.
-Cultivating these strengths enables them to effectively and confidently address conflict situations through conscious conversations.
+Through the communication coaching process and practice, the client develops better communication skills, gains clarity about the situation, and expands their self-awareness of their own stress response style.
+Cultivating these strengths enables them to effectively and confidently address difficult situations through conscious conversations.

 What People Have Said

 It felt good to be in control